Koolana/NLPForRobot/README.md

 ## Launch

-Scripts for launching and testing are located in the **/src** folder, further instructions are run from this folder
+Scripts for launching and testing are located in the **src** folder, further instructions are run from it folder

 ### Generate data